yoshinorin/vscode-image-metadata-viewer-extension/README.md

 ## Supported Platforms

-> **Note**: The publisher has only tested the extension on `win32-x64` and `linux-x64`.
-While it is expected to work on other platforms listed above, they have not been fully verified.
+> **NOTE**: The publisher has only tested the extension on `win32-x64` and `linux-x64`.
+While it is expected to work on other platforms listed belows, they have not been fully verified.

 * Windows
     * win32-x64